DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-05-12-adding-an-application-details-bar-to-application-pages.md

 ### Choosing which actions have buttons in the details bar

 In some statuses there will be several global actions.
-We do not want to show a button for each at the same time as this would make the details bar cramped and confusing.
+We do not want to show buttons for all the actions at the same time as this would make the details bar cramped and confusing.

 We’ll show at most 2 buttons plus a ‘more actions’ toggle menu.